Bodera/DjangoBootcamp/README.md

 # DjangoBootcamp
-learning path to develop with Django project
+learning path to web development by building a Django project